Koidra: Leading intelligent automation company

-is to transform high-impact industries, … enabling companies to meet sustainability and production goals … by automating AIoT-powered digital decisions
+💡 Our mission is to transform high-impact industries by enabling companies to meet their sustainability and production goals through AIoT-powered intelligent automation.

 We are hiring a research program manager.
 In this role, you will help us manage our research collaboration with academic stakeholders, develop new grant proposals, and maintain our global thought leadership in the industry.